 Why Victims Stay

 There are many reasons why victims stay in a relationship.
-Statistics show that victims of violence endure up to seven attacks.
-The dominant reason is dependency: Control by the abuser, shame about the abuse, and the dysfunctional nature of the relationship lowers the victim's self-esteem and confidence and often causes the victim to withdraw from friends and family, creating even more dependency on the abuser.
+Statistics show that victims of violence endure an average of up to seven attacks.
+The dominant reason is dependency: Control by the abuser, shame about the abuse, and the dysfunctional nature of the relationship lowers the victim's self-esteem and confidence and often causes the victim to withdraw from friends and family, creating even more fear and dependency on the abuser.
 The abuse itself is experienced as an emotional rejection with the threat of being abandoned.
-This triggers feelings of shame and fears of abandonment in the victim, which are then relieved during the honeymoon phase.
+This triggers feelings of shame and fears of both more abuse and abandonment in the victim, which are then relieved during the honeymoon phase.
 Then victims hope the abuser will change.
 After all, there are good times between episodes of abuse.
 There are reasons why the person loves or once loved the abuser, and often children are involved.

 If you’re a victim of abuse, you feel ashamed.
 You’ve been humiliated and your self-esteem and confidence have been undermined.
 You hide the abuse from people close to you, often to protect the reputation of the abuser and because of your own shame.
 An abuser uses tactics to isolate you from friends and loved ones by criticizing them and making remarks designed to force you take sides.
 You’re either for them or against them.
 If the abuser feels slighted, then you have to take his or her side, or you’re befriending the enemy.
 This is designed to increase control over you and your dependence upon him or her.